IHE/ITI.Topologies/topologies.md

 The partOf element is typically used to represent business relationships (Department X is part of Organization Y which is a subsidiary of Organization Z), however, some directories might choose to use partOf to also represent document sharing access.
 The OrganizationAffiliation Resource establishes a parent-child relationship via its organization (parent) and participatingOrganization (child) elements.
-It also has a code element that can be used to identify the nature of the relationship between organization and participatingOrganization. mCSD defines a code - DocShare-federate - to imply that a parent organization provides access to documents for its children in a Document Sharing Network.
+It also has a code element that can be used to identify the nature of the relationship between organization and participatingOrganization. mCSD defines a code - DocShare-federate - to imply that a parent organization provides access to documents for its children in a Document Sharing Network, and additional codes might be defined by mCSD in the future or by directory policy.
 OrganizationAffiliation also has an endpoint element.
 This can be used instead of Organization.Endpoint when it needs to be clear that while the Endpoint is child Organization specific, it is configured by the parent organization.
 This understanding is necessary when there are multiple affiliated parent Organizations that provide child specific endpoints to a particular child Organization, or when the parent organization is the one managing trust relationships for the Endpoint despite the Endpoint serving a single child organization.